RIR360/development/journal/2025/april.md

 - I made an tool that cost me more time than manual task.
 - It's a case where the tool is not at it's maturity point.
 - A self made tool must reach a maturity point immediately otherwise it'll be abandoned.
+- Always find a usecase of the tool you're making, you must keep using it.